Characters of the Overwatch franchise: Wuyang

-Wuyang Ye (叶无漾) is a Chinese student with abilities based around water.
-He is a freshman at Wuxing University in Chengdu, which has five campuses named after the Wuxing concepts.
-While his parents and older sister attended Wuxing's prestigious, combat-focused Fire College, Wuyang only scored high enough to be accepted into the Water College's medical program, and was thus viewed as a disappointment to his family's legacy.
+Wuyang Ye is a Chinese martial artist with abilities based around water.
+He is a first-year student at Wuxing University in Chengdu, which has five campuses named after the Wuxing concepts.
+While his parents and older sister Anran attended Wuxing's prestigious, combat-focused Fire College, Wuyang only scored high enough to be accepted into the Water College's medical program, and was thus viewed as a disappointment to his family's legacy.
 Eager to prove his worth, he began studying Fire College lectures in addition to his regular medical studies.
 He was able to use both his martial arts skills and healing technology during an Omnic attack to save his sister, regaining his family's respect.
+He is then recruited into the newly reformed Overwatch alongside Anran.
 Wuyang's story was influenced by senior narrative director Joshi Zhang, who had also struggled with gaining respect from his sister, as well as struggles accepting his Chinese background.
 Zhang also said the inclusion of Wuyang and the Wuxing concepts as to provide a means to bring a means to represent the traditions of China, in contrast to Mei who was more of a global explorer.
-Zhang said some of the influence was traditional Chinese wuxia fiction, suich as The Legend of the Condor Heroes, which mixes martial arts with magical elements.
+Zhang said some of the influence was traditional Chinese wuxia fiction, such as The Legend of the Condor Heroes, which mixes martial arts with magical elements.
 Several outlets compared Wuyang's story to that from Avatar: The Last Airbender, though where in Avatar, the characters' abilities with the elements are fueled by magic, Wuyang's control of water is by modern technology advancements.

 Wuyang wields a Xuanwu Staff which fires water orbs at opponents with some degree of control over their direction, along with a secondary Restorative Staff function that can passively heal a target player, with the ability to boost the rate of healing for a short period.
 His Guardian Wave ability briefly boosts the healing rate of all allies in front of it while pushing back enemy players, while his Rushing Torrent ability lets him use water to move about the field quickly.
 Wuyang's ultimate is Tidal Blast, which surrounds the target player with a protective sphere of water that later explodes, greatly healing the player within it while harming nearby foes.
 While a support character, Blizzard developed the character to be an offensive support similar to Zenyatta, making his healing ability mostly passive so that the player can focus on dealing damage, and to address players' concerns about characters losing their identities due to the shift towards damage focus that came with Overwatch 2.

 Wuyang is currently the game's 44th hero and was released with the 18th season in the latter half of 2025.
 A playable trial was held during the latter weeks of the 17th season during August 2025.
 He was originally developed under the working name "Aqua".

 Wuyang is voiced by Howard Wang.